daveRendon/az-service-fabric-service-autoscaling/README.md

 ./install.sh
 ````
-Ensure the Application is deployed and running - the URL in the sample deployed is -  http://auscsfcl0.southeastasia.cloudapp.azure.com:5002/api/Operations
+Ensure the Application is running: url in this sample - http://auscsfcl0.southeastasia.cloudapp.azure.com:5002/api/Operations

 In the Service Fabric Explorer, you will observe that only one container instance of this application would be running in one of the Nodes in the Service Fabric Cluster.

 ### Enable the OMS Agent for Linux in the VM Scale set running Service Fabric ###
 This agent is required in the Nodes running the containerised Application, to capture the container logs and push them to the OMS Repository.
 These are to be activated after the application is deployed to the Cluster, since Docker has to be installed on the Nodes prior to activating this Extension.
 Refer to https://docs.microsoft.com/en-us/azure/log-analytics/log-analytics-containers for more details.
 From the Azure Portal, obtain the Workspace ID and Secret of the OMS Repository and execute the the CLI command below: